 Ignoring you on his birthday is childish and rude and not the actions of someone who wants to be in a relationship with you.

 I would stop running after him and let him find you to build bridges and apologise for being an arse.

-A: I think you need to stick to your guns because otherwise you are not being fair to her.
+Answer: I think you need to stick to your guns because otherwise, you are not being fair to her.

 You can’t ‘end things slowly’ – you are either in a relationship or you aren’t and she is clearly upset and grasping at straws.